-The first symptoms of HPS often include easy bruising, bleeding gums, nose bleeds, and excessive bleeding after surgery or accidents.
+The first symptoms of HPS often include easy bruising, bleeding gums, nose bleeds and excessive bleeding after surgery or accidents.
 The classic symptoms of Hermansky-Pudlak syndrome include the lack of color (pigmentation) in the skin, hair, and eyes (oculocutaneous

-The deposits of fatty-like ceroid lipofuscin may occur within the cells of many organs such as the lungs, colon, heart, and kidneys.
+The deposits of fatty-like ceroid lipofuscin may occur within the cells of many organs such as the lungs, colon, heart and kidneys.
 This by itself is not known to cause symptoms.

 Genetic counseling is recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.